 Legacy Hall Community

 To be considered for the Legacy Hall Community, students must submit an application expressing their interest in living in this community.
-All students are welcome to apply to live in this community and there will be priority for students of color who express an interest in working towards contributing to a nurturing, intentional, learning multicultural community.
+All returning residents and residents that are 21, or will be turning 21 during the school year, are welcome to apply to live in this community and there will be priority for students of color who express an interest in working towards contributing to a nurturing, intentional, learning multicultural community.

-If you are a new first year student and are interested in the Legacy Hall Community, we encourage you to apply for and participate in the First Peoples Multicultural Scholars Program.
-For the 2018-2019 academic year, Residential and Dining Services is partnering with the First Peoples Multicultural Scholars Program to create a community who participate in the program and live together through the rest of the year as a cohort.
+If you are a new first year student and are interested in the Legacy Hall Community, we encourage you to apply for and participate in the Multicultural Scholars Program.
+For the 2018-2019 academic year, Residential and Dining Services is partnering with the Multicultural Scholars Program to create a community who participate in the program and live together through the rest of the year as a cohort in our Multicultural Scholars Hall.

 - Attend at least one community dinner a quarter.